 Rhenium Mining

-Rhenium accounts for 77th most abundant element in the earth.
-It doesn't occur in a major ore or chemical compounds in nature and so the direct mining of it seems impossible.
-However it occurs with many minerals ranging from 0.0001% to 0.3%.
-Molybdenite is the major commercial ore to extract rhenium as it comprises of rhenium with an average of 0.2%.
-Chile is the largest producer of rhenium having half of the global production by their copper deposits.
+Rhenium ranks as the 77th most abundant element on Earth.
+It doesn't occur in major ores or chemical compounds in nature, making direct mining of it seemingly impossible.
+However, it is found in association with many minerals, ranging from 0.0001% to 0.3%.
+Molybdenite is the primary commercial ore for extracting rhenium, containing an average of 0.2% rhenium.
+Chile is the largest producer of rhenium, accounting for half of the global production from its copper deposits.

 mining of rhenium

-Molybdenite , the chief ore for rhenium extraction is mined from both open pit method and underground cave method.
-The open pit methods are mostly handled in the regions where the availability of ore is on the surface and also in some minimal molybdenite regions such as copper mines.
-The open pit technique is bit less expensive than the underground cave method.
+Molybdenite, the primary ore for rhenium extraction, is mined using both the open-pit and underground cave methods.
+Open-pit methods are predominantly used in regions where the ore is close to the surface, including some copper mines with minimal molybdenite deposits.
+The open-pit technique is slightly less expensive than underground mining.

 extraction of rhenium

-The extraction of the rhenium can be done from smelting of molybdenite ore or the electrolytic-refining of copper.
+The extraction of rhenium can be done through the smelting of molybdenite ore or the electrolytic refining of copper.

 rhenium smelting molybdenite

-The smelting process of the molybdenite metallic ore initially starts with the roasting of ore in the presence of oxygen.
-By the process, the rhenium in the ore gains oxygen to its composition and converts into an inorganic anhydrous Rhenium (VII) oxide (Re_2 O_7).
+The smelting process of molybdenite metallic ore initially starts with the roasting of ore in the presence of oxygen.
+Through this process, the rhenium in the ore gains oxygen and converts into an inorganic anhydrous compound, Rhenium (VII) oxide (Re₂O₇).

-The anhydrous Re_2 O_7 which are yellow in color are collected out of flue dusts and gases by leaching of the anhydrous rhenium are dissolved with water which in turn produces perrhenic acid.
-The resulted perrhenic acid is precipitated with ammonium chloride to produce perrhenate salts (NH_4 ReO_4).
-Finally the perrhenate salts are reduced by hydrogen to rhenium metal.
+The anhydrous Re₂O₇, which is yellow in color, is collected from flue dusts and gases.
+The anhydrous rhenium is dissolved with water, producing perrhenic acid.
+The resulting perrhenic acid is precipitated with ammonium chloride to produce perrhenate salts (NH₄ReO₄).
+Finally, the perrhenate salts are reduced by hydrogen to obtain rhenium metal.

 rhenium electrolytic refining of copper